cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 In flawfinder's output, see if you can find mentions of "`rr_types`".
-You should be able to idenytify that Flawfinder is giving us a general warning about *any* array with static bounds (which is, really, all arrays in C11).
+You should be able to identify that Flawfinder is giving us a general warning about *any* array with static bounds (which is, really, all arrays in C11).
 However, there's another issue here -- what is it?